 W-2 Placement Move to CMJ?
-Community Service Job (CSJ, CS1, CS2, CS3) No W-2 Transitions (W-2 T) No Custodial Parent Trial Employment Match Program (TMP) No Noncustodial Parent Trial Employment Match Program (TNP)

-O at a Pal Day at a face lo t' Custodial Parent of an Sometimes Infant (CMC) If the CMC perticipant was not in an At Diek Drampan, (ADD) CC I If the CMC participant was not in an At Risk Pregnancy (ARP), CSJ (including partial CSJ) or W-2 T placement prior to going into CMC, At Dials Dramanas the individual may be considered for a CMJ placement.
-At-Risk Pregnancy No (ARP) If the wampn in an ADD placement gives high, she is cligible for a If the woman in an ARP placement gives birth, she is eligible for a CMC placement.
+Community Service Job (CSJ, CS1, CS2, CS3) No W-2 Transitions (W-2 T) No Custodial Parent Trial Employment Match Program (TMP) No Noncustodial Parent Trial Employment Match Program (TNP) Custodial Parent of an Infant (CMC) Sometimes If the CMC participant was not in an At Risk Pregnancy (ARP), CSJ (including partial CSJ) or W-2 T placement prior to going into CMC, the individual may be considered for a CMJ placement.
+At-Risk Pregnancy (ARP) No lika i ABB i ki ika i ika ika ika ika ika If the woman in an ARP placement gives birth, she is eligible for a CMC placement.
 See CMC above.
-Coop Managament Case Management Yes Follow-up (CMF) Individuals in a CME CME, or a CMI I may be considered for a Casa Managamant Individuals in a CMF, CMF+, or a CMU may be considered for a Case Management CMJ placement.
-However, moving from CMU, CMF+, or CMF to CMJ is only appropriate for individuals who are able to find and Follow-up Flus (CIVIF+) keep full-time employment.
+Case Management Yes Follow-up (CMF) res i ollow up (olvii) Individuals in a CMF, CMF+, or a CMU may be considered for a Case Management CMJ placement.
+However, moving from CMU, CMF+, or CMF to • F+) CMJ is only appropriate for individuals who are able to find and keep full-time employment.
 This includes individuals who may be Case Management able to work full-time, but choose to only pursue part-time work.
-Underemployed (CMU) Onderemployed (CMO) The W-2 agency must individually assess each CMF, CMF+, and CMU participant who loses employment to determine the reason for that employment loss.
+Underemployed (CMU) The W-2 agency must individually assess each CMF, CMF+, and CMU participant who loses employment to determine the reason for that employment loss.
 Loss of employment may indicate a hidden barrier that is making it difficult for the individual to maintain employment.
 The W-2 agency must pay particular attention to CMU, CMF+, and CMF participants who lose their jobs after only a short time.
-Case Management Sometimes Minor Parents (CMM) Cometimes iviii or i aronto (oiviivi) If the minor parent turns 18, already has a high school diploma or equivalent and a work history, that minor parent may be considered for a CMJ.
-Case Management No Pregnant Woman (CMP) The CMP placement is for women who are pregnant and have no (3) other custodial children.
+Case Management Sometimes Minor Parents (CMM) If the minor parent turns 18, already has a high school diploma or equivalent and a work history, that minor parent may be considered for a CMJ.
+Case Management No Pregnant Woman (CMP) The CMP placement is for women who are pregnant and have n other custodial children.
 CMJ placement is only for custodial parents.
-If the woman in an CMP placement gives birth, she is eligible for a CMC placement.
+If the woman in an CMP placement gives birth, she is eligible for a Ossa Managanan CMC placement.
 See CMC above.
-Case Management Sometimes Noncustodial Parents (CMN) 1 ' If the NCP becomes a custodial parent, he or she may be considered for a CMJ placement.
-Stipends for Noncustodial Parents (TSP) \ /

-Case Management Denied (CMD) Sometimes If the extension denial reason was that the local labor market has jobs the participant could have gotten, the individual may be considered appropriate for CMJ
+Case Management Sometimes Noncustodial Parents (CMN) If the MCD becomes a quetodial parent he arehamov be If the NCP becomes a custodial parent, he or she may be considered for a CMJ placement.
+Otin an da fa ILUII SIUCI CU IUI A LIVIJ DIALCIII CIII.
+ENTINGING TOP The state of the s Stipends for Noncustodial Parents Noncustodial Parents (TSP) Noncustodial Parents (TSP) Case Management Sometimes Noncustodial Parents (TSP) Sometimes Noncustodial Parents (TSP) Case Management Sometimes If the extension denial reason was that the local labor market has Noncustodial Parents (TSP) Case Management Sometimes If the extension denial reason was that the local labor market has jobs the participant could have gotten, the individual may be Noncustodial Parents (TSP) Case Management Sometimes If the extension denial reason was that the local labor market has Noncustodial Parents (TSP) Case Management Sometimes If the extension denial reason was that the local labor market has jobs the participant could have gotten, the individual may be